MicrosoftDocs/cpp-docs/docs/ide/adding-a-property-visual-cpp.md

 # Add a property

-Use the [Add property wizard](#add-property-wizard) to add a method to an interface in your project.
+Use the [Add Property wizard](#add-property-wizard) to add a method to an interface in your project.

 **To add a property to your interface:**